icopy-site/awesome/docs/awesome/awesome-actions.md

 - [GitHub Action Locks](https://github.com/abatilo/github-action-locks/blob/master/README.md) - Guarantee atomic execution of your GitHub Action workflows.
 - [Paths Filter](https://github.com/dorny/paths-filter) - Conditionally run actions based on files modified by PR, feature branch or pushed commits.
 - [Minisauras](https://github.com/TeamTigers/minisauras) -  Pulls all the JavaScript and CSS files from your base branch, minify them and creates a pull-request with a new branch.
+- [Website to GIF](https://github.com/PabloLec/website-to-gif) - Turn any webpage into a GIF to display on your README, docs, etc.
+- [Interactive Inputs - Runtime workflow inputs](https://github.com/boasiHQ/interactive-inputs) - Add dynamic inputs at runtime for your GitHub Actions workflows

 #### Environments